Professional mechanical engineers know what it takes to design and build machines.

-Professional mechanical engineers design, construct, maintain, repair, machine, tool and manufacture small parts to large systems.
-They also investigate problems and faults with machinery, and study ways to improve manufacturing and energy production.
+They also investigate problems and faults with machinery and study ways to improve manufacturing and energy productions.

 Study mechanical engineering at MIT and you'll get the real-world skills you need to enter the industry.

 Become a professional engineering technician, design engineer or plant engineer.